Between the Sea & ME 2026

 PERFORMANCE

 Like our namesake Hogfish, we seek to balance forms of performance - creating both whole group and individual regenerative works.
 Artists-in-residence are cast to fulfill the needs of and devise together the summer’s flagship production.
 Artists are also asked to bring a personal regenerative project that they will work on during their residency.
 Every effort will be made to pair artists-in-residence together for whom it would be mutually beneficial to work on each other’s projects.
-These personal projects will be presented on our Farm to Stage series with a chance for audience talk backs to help further develop your work.
+These personal projects will be presented on our Regenerative Arts Seed Project series with a chance for audience talk backs to help further develop your work.

 REGENERATIVE TIME